dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

        0.33333333, 0.33333333])
 ```

 Which squares with the symbolic analysis as well as the [intuitive solutions](http://web.physics.ucsb.edu/~lecturedemonstrations/Composer/Pages/64.42.html).
+(Although no practical circuit-solver would use the dense-matrix methods of `numpy.linalg.solve`; instead [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) methods are essentially universal.)

 ## Non-Linear Circuits and Systems